Salomon S/Lab Ultra 3 - Women's Review

 Stability

+We tested the S/Lab Ultra 3 over rocky and technical terrain.
+With every step on uneven, immovable obstacles, we noticed the midsole wrapping itself around objects and distributing force evenly.
+The lateral stability is helped by the well-thought-out TPU skeleton that anchors at the lacing system to provide stability across the top of the foot.
 This shoe is unlike those advertised for stability.
 It doesn't incorporate shanks and isn't sunk down with a rigid or heavily cushioned sole.
-Instead, it is light and flexible with a wide base that provides a flat ride.
-It allows space and flexibility for the muscles in your feet and toes to fire at their maximal capacities, allowing for your body to create even more stability on its own.
-Flexible and stable, it earns high marks in this category.
+Instead, it is light and flexible, with a wide base that provides a flatter ride.
+It allows space and flexibility for the muscles in your feet and toes to fire at their maximal capacities, allowing your body to create even more stability on its own.

 Comfort and Fit